wtmatlock/flanker/docs/README.md

 First we download some hybrid assemblies of plasmid genomes from *David, Sophia, et al. "Integrated chromosomal and plasmid sequence analyses reveal diverse modes of carbapenemase gene spread among Klebsiella pneumoniae."
 Proceedings of the National Academy of Sciences 117.40 (2020): 25043-25054.*

-There are 44 plasmid genomes of which 16 contain blaKPC-2 and 28 blaKPC-3.
+There are 44 plasmid genomes of which 16 and 28 contain blaKPC-2 and blaKPC-3, respectively.

-You need to take all replicons of interest (in this case the 44 plasmids) and concatenate these into a multifasta file.
+You need to take all replicons of interest (in this case the 44 plasmids) and concatenate these into a multi-FASTA file.

 ```
   cat *fsa > david_plasmids.fasta
 ```

 You should then rename the fasta headers so that they match the original files.
-We have provided a simple script to do this.
+We have provided a simple script to do this:

-e.g.

 ```
   ls *fsa | sed 's/[.]fsa//' > input_files